 - Avoid using dummies once your baby starts developing teeth.
 Chewing may cause the teat to tear and separate from the shield, becoming a choking hazard, or poke holes in the teat, allowing in bacteria.

 - Never tie a dummy on a string or ribbon around your baby's neck, or to a cot, pram or other equipment, as this is a strangulation hazard.
+If you must, use a dummy chain that meets the safety requirements.

 - Never dip the dummy in sweet foods or drinks, as this can cause tooth decay.